andrewmcodes-archive/self_hosted_webfonts_demo/docs/post.md

 ![Lighthouse Audit: Self Hosted](https://dev-to-uploads.s3.amazonaws.com/i/3a17kj9bjoct5nj1vp4x.png)

+Lighthouse is no longer reporting a render blocking resource, we have boosted our performance!

 ## Summary

 We should be good to go!
 This is a simple, quick migration, which will reduce your time to first meaningful paint, and overall performance.
 It is also easily overlooked (speaking from personal experience).

+It is worth noting that these Lighthouse audits were run against the Rails development server, and are not a true substitute for running them in production, but should give us a good enough idea of where we are at.
+For more accurate results, you should run these audits in production or start the application in production mode locally.

-I won't be going into much detail, but this also positions you to make further enhancement's, like requiring the font's in a separate pack and and take advantage of `javascript_packs_with_chunks_tag`.
+This change also positions you to make further enhancements, like requiring the fonts in a separate JavaScript pack, which will allow you to take advantage of `javascript_packs_with_chunks_tag`.
+I will leave that for you to explore, but you can see an example, along with the code for this tutorial, [here](https://github.com/andrewmcodes/self_hosted_webfonts_demo).

 Hopefully this was helpful!
-Let me know what idea's for further enhancements in the comments, I am curious to try some out!
+If you have taken another approach, I would be curious to hear about it in the comments.

 Happy coding!